The Forgotten Holocaust

 The number of casualties of in Poland is generally under-estimated and doesn’t properly reflect the following:

 Most studies do not highlight the terrible suffering of the Polish Nation.
 Historians and media develop on the extermination of the Jewish population of Poland and usually mention a cumulative total regarding “Polish victims”, aggregating Jews and non-Jews.
 This is misleading because the casualties of Catholic Poles are not presented in a relevant and appropriate way.
 Whenever an approximate number of victims is mentioned, details about the causes of their deaths are not provided.
 Catholic Poles were the first to be incarcerated in the Auschwitz and a total of 140,000 Catholic Poles was deported to this extermination camp.
 This benign neglect regarding the tragedy of Catholic Poles is not acceptable anymore.
 To some extent, this is a serious prejudice.
-Do the lives of Catholic Poles worth less than the lives of Polish Jews?

 More than 6 million Polish citizens died during WWII, 20% of the pre-war population.
 They were not the collateral dommages of the war, they were the targeted victims of German Nazis, Ukrainian extremists and Russian aggressors.
 But for now seven decades, the “Forgotten Holocaust” of some 3,5 million Catholic Poles has been overshadowed by the Shoah Holocaust of 2,6 million Jewish Poles.
 Some historians such as Norman Davies, Richard C. Lukas or Halik Kochanski have raised this issue.
-But there is still a long way to go before the existing and biased focus shifts to a better balance.
+But there is still a long way to go before the existing focus shifts to a better balance.
 Any controversy about the number of victims who died during the Second World War would be indecent.
 However, considering that Poland suffered the highest number of civilian casualities, the “Forgotten Holocaust” of Catholic Poles deserves more respect, better attention and full awareness.

 One day, the last survivors of World War II will not be there to share their terrible experience.
 The mass extermination of Catholic Poles cannot be denied or trivialized anymore.
-As a tribute to their silent memory, remembering is a duty.
+As a tribute to their silent memory, remembering them is a duty.

 “(…) the meaning of the word Holocaust undergoes gradual modifications, so that the word begins to belong to the history of the Jews exclusively, as if among the victims there were not also millions of Poles, Russians, Ukrainians, and prisoners of other nationalities.”